 3 Steps to Create a Customer-First Website Experience

-Just optimizing your website isn’t enough.
+Just optimizing your on-site isn’t enough.
 You also need to use data, understand how shoppers are responding to your website, and use these insights to improve your site.
 By continuously optimizing your customer experience, you can increase engagement, increase conversions, and boost repeat purchases.

 Here are 3 steps you can follow to measure, understand, and optimize your customer experience.